project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/content_checklist_configuration.md

 * Resource and Collection

 ### Default UI Behaviour:
-When there sre no configuration set for the checklist, the UI displays the following messages:
+When there are no configuration set for the checklist:

 <br>1.
 When requesting changes to content:
 <br>&emsp;a) An information message "Please detail the required changes in the comments" is displayed over the comment box.
 On entering comments here, the Request Changes button is enabled